quruqu/CleanTab/README.md

 ## Commands
 ```
-/simpletab-reload
+/cleantab-reload
 ```

 ## Permissions
-- simpletab.reload : use the /simpletab-reload command
+- cleantab.reload : use the /cleantab-reload command